Nampa Personalized Learning Voluntary Device Protection (non-refundable) Agreement

 - Help the Nampa School District protect our computer system/ devices by contacting a staff person about any security problems they may encounter.

 - If an email or other communication is received containing inappropriate or abusive language or if the subject matter is questionable, report it to a staff person immediately.

-- Return the device and accessories to the designated collection point for your site at the end of each school year.
-Students who transfer to another school, withdraw, are expelled, or terminate enrollment at Nampa School District for any other reason must return the device and accessories on the date of termination.
+- Students who transfer to another school district, withdraw, are expelled, or terminate enrollment at Nampa School District for any other reason must return the device and accessories on the date of termination.